Constitution and By-Laws of the Great Dane Club of America, Inc.

 No member shall hold more than one office.
 Each Officer shall be a regular member and shall be elected by the regular membership and member affiliated Clubs by written ballot at the annual election, and shall hold office for a period of one (1) year or until their successors are duly elected and qualified with the exception of the Delegate to the American Kennel Club and the Affiliate Club Representative, who shall hold office for a period of three (3) years as hereinafter provided, and with the further exception of the President, Corresponding Secretary and the Treasurer, who shall hold office for two (2) years.

 1. The President, when present, shall preside at all meetings of the membership and of the Board of Directors.
-All standing committees shall be appointed by the President within thirty (30) days after the conclusion of the annual meeting.
+All standing committees shall be appointed by the President within ninety (90) days after the conclusion of the annual meeting.
 Such appointments can be overruled by the vote of two-thirds (2/3) of the entire Board of Directors, and its decision shall be final.
-All committees not appointed by the President and so approved shall be appointed by the Board of Directors.
+Committee chairs not yet appointed by the President and so approved within ninety (90) days after the annual meeting, shall be appointed by the Board of Directors.
+In the event any conflict of interest arises involving committee chair appointments, the Board of Directors shall be charged with making such appointments.
 The President shall perform all duties commonly incident to the office and shall perform such other duties, as the Board of Directors shall from time to time designate.

-2. The President shall, by virtue of the office, be a member of all Committees (see Article V of these by-laws), and as such, shall have full voting privileges on such committees.
+2. The President shall, by virtue of the office, be a member of all Committees (see Article V of these by-laws, but shall have non-voting privileges on each committee.

 B. First Vice-President.
 In the absence of the President, the First Vice-President shall preside at all meetings of the membership and of the Board of Directors, and shall perform such other duties as are commonly incident to the office and have such other powers and duties as the Board of Directors shall from time to time designate.